anonymous0004/project_circle/index.md

 6. At the bottom under `Deployed Contracts` you should now see a `Handler at 0X...` press the left expand carrot button

 7. Press the yellow `GetGenTwoToken` button

-8. In the console (see picture attached if you don't know where the console is) expand the recent transaction using the expand carrot
+8. In the console (see picture attached if you don't know where the console is) expand the recent transaction using the expand carrot (see pictures for help: [Link](https://imgur.com/a/AYXNa4u) [Link](https://imgur.com/a/lz4o4Ih))

-9. Scroll down to the `decoded output` and copy the corresponding address (it will not be 0x00000.. like in the help image)
+9. Scroll down to the `decoded output` and copy the corresponding address (it will not be 0x00000.. like in the help image) (see picture for help: [Link](https://imgur.com/a/iDudbVm))

 10. Within the same `Deploy and run transactions` tab select `GenTwoToken` under `Contract`

 11. Load the instance of the `GenTwoToken` by putting in the copied address from step 9 in the `At Address` field and pressing `At Address`

 12. Scroll down to `Deployed Contracts` and under the Handler instance you should now see a `GenTwoToken` instance.
-Open it up by pressing the expand carrot
+Open it up by pressing the expand carrot (see picture for help: [Link](https://imgur.com/a/YrCMBws))

-13. In the field next to the yellow `transfer` button enter the address of the handler (`XXXXXXXXX`) followed by a comma followed by the total amount of Wei used previously in the `exchangeEthForGenOne` method (see picture for help:)
+13. In the field next to the yellow `transfer` button enter the address of the handler (`XXXXXXXXX`) followed by a comma followed by the total amount of Wei used previously in the `exchangeEthForGenOne` method (see picture for help: [Link](https://imgur.com/a/gLqgr9I))

 14. Collapse the `GenTwoToken` instance by pressing the expand carrot again.
 As a result you should only see your `Handler` instance open.
-Within the `Handler` instance Press the yellow `redeemGenTwo` button
+Within the `Handler` instance Press the yellow `redeemGenTwo` button (see picture for help: [Link](https://imgur.com/a/ReVrFrl))